 After some early December sessions, not good.
 Shortly after the December 9th session, Negreanu lost his cool in a post-match interview with the GG Poker announcing team, bemoaning his luck over the last few sessions.
-During his better moments, however, cooler heads prevail and Negreanu acknowledges he is running bad and that this is “just part of the process.”
+During his better moments, however, cooler heads prevailed and Negreanu acknowledged he is running badly and that this is “just part of the process.

 YES!
 Although Daniel Negreanu teased that he might not continue, he confirmed on January 1st that he would indeed continue the match and that the first match after the mid-way point would be on January 4th.

-In terms agreed before the match, the losing player could have dropped out after 12,500 hands.
+In terms agreed before the match, the losing player had the choice of dropping out after 12,500 hands.
 If a player dropped out, this would undoubtedly damage that player’s ego, but at some point, enough might be enough.